-One of the country’s most popular tourist destinations, the province stretches from Port Edward in the south to the borders of Swaziland and Mozambique to the north.
+One of the country’s most popular tourist destinations, the province stretches from Port Edward in the south to the borders of Eswatini and Mozambique to the north.

 - The Durban area has a significant number of reserves, developed parks and specialised gardens, the most renowned being the Municipal Botanical Garden.
 Besides the botanical gardens, Mitchell Park is one of the most popular green spaces, which includes an outdoor restaurant, a zoo and a playground for children.

 - The Weza State Forest in East Griqualand runs through indigenous forests and commercial plantations.
 The forest is home to several antelope species and a huge variety of birds.

 - St Lucia and its surroundings comprises the iSimangaliso Wetland Park that have five separate ecosystems.
 It is a fishing and bird watching paradise.
 Boat trips on the lake offer opportunities for crocodile and hippo sightings.
 The Kosi Bay Nature Reserve is part of the Coastal Forest Reserve between Mozambique and Sodwana Bay.

 - The Hluhluwe-Umfolozi Park, one of the largest game parks in South Africa, is home to the Big Five, as well as cheetah and wild dogs.9